wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/1-introduction.md

-Planning is essential in helping to secure and govern your Power Automate and Power Platform environment.
+Planning is essential in helping to secure and govern your Power Automate and Power Platform environments.
 Because Power Automate is a democratized automation tool that can be used by many different people, teams, business units, and roles in an organization, minimizing disruptions to those app makers will ensure that your organization remains productive and that a